Medical Marijuana for Sinusitis

 sinusitis effects

-Current Treatments Available for Sinusitis and Their Side Effects
+Current Treatment Options Available for Sinusitis and Their Side Effects

 The overall goals of treating sinusitis are to:

-Here are ways to reach the goals of treating sinusitis:
+There are a few ways to reach the goals of treating sinusitis:

-Symptom-Relieving Treatments.
-There are quite a few common options geared to help relieve sinusitis symptoms, but that don’t necessarily heal in infection.
+Symptom-Relieving Treatments: There are quite a few common options to help relieve sinusitis symptoms, but they don’t necessarily heal an infection.
 These include:

 • Nasal corticosteroids.
 These are sprays that treat and prevent inflammation.

 • Aspirin desensitization treatments.
-If your sinusitis is caused by a reaction to this drug, you’re given increasingly larger doses under medical supervision, increasing your tolerance.
+If your sinusitis is caused by a reaction to this drug, you’re given increasingly larger doses under medical supervision to increase your tolerance.

 Why Look for Alternatives to Corticosteroids

 Corticosteroids may help treat your sinusitis.
-However, these drugs come with a variety of potentially adverse side effects as we mentioned earlier.
+However, as we mentioned earlier, these drugs come with a variety of potentially adverse side effects.
 Oral corticosteroids are particularly worrisome as they affect your whole body rather than targeting one particular location.

 • High blood pressure